Yurik72/ESPHap/README.md

   hap_initbase_accessory_service(HOSTNAME,"Yurik72","0","EspHapLed","1.0");
 ```

 Than you need a setup all accessories and their services and characteristic.
-Do not forgot that you already have one base accessory,therefore first we need a setup it.
+Do not forgot that you already have one base accessory, therefore first we need a setup it.
 For instance for the lighBulb
 ```c
   hapservice= hap_add_lightbulb_service("Led",led_callback,(void*)&led_gpio);
 ```